Isaias Afwerki: Forto incident

 About 100 soldiers broke into Forto, the building housing the information-ministry correspondent for state television Eri-TV, on 21 January 2013 and surrounded the staff.
 They forced station director Asmelash Abraha to read a demand to release all prisoners of conscience and political prisoners and to implement the 1997 constitution.
 After he read two sentences, the station went off the air.
 Isaias' bodyguards were urged to protect him, his palace, and his airport.
 Eri-TV returned to the air at 10 a.m. to report a snowstorm in Paris.
 The mutiny subsided after the government negotiated the release of the ministry's employees.

 Personal life

 In the summer of 1981, Isaias met his wife, former EPLF fighter Saba Haile, in a village called Nakfa.
 As of 2010, they had three children.

 Shortly before Eritrea declared independence, Isaias contracted cerebral malaria and was flown to Israel for treatment.
-Arriving in a coma, he was treated at Sheba Medical Center, where he recovered after successful treatment.
+Arriving in a coma, he was treated at Sheba Medical Center in Tel Aviv, Israel, where he recovered after successful treatment.
 As of 2019, he was a member of the Eritrean Orthodox Church, one of the four legal churches in Eritrea.

-His nickname "Isu" was frequently used in conversation, and to refer to Isaias in his political capacity, and has appeared in news articles as well.
+His nickname "Isu" was frequently used in conversation to refer to Isaias in his political capacity and has appeared in news articles as well.

 His training in China made him a great admirer of Mao Zedong, but he reportedly hates Deng Xiaoping.